Crane Point

-Crane Point Museum, Nature Center and Historic Site is a non-profit natural history museum and nature center located in the City of Marathon on Key Vaca, in the heart of the Florida Keys in Monroe County, Florida, United States.
-Created in 1976, the Florida Keys Land & Sea Trust purchased the land and saved the area from being developed into private homes and shopping malls.
+Crane Point Museum and Nature Center is a nonprofit natural history museum and nature center located in the City of Marathon on Key Vaca, in the heart of the Florida Keys in Monroe County, Florida, United States.

+The museum sits on a 63-acre parcel of woodland, known as the Tropical Crane Point Hammock.
+The stand of hardwoods is a hammock which forms an ecological island.

 The facility was listed on the National Register of Historic Places in 2021.

+The organization's CEO is Charlotte Quinn.